socialcohesionresearch/socialcohesionresearch.github.io/_posts/2016-04-10-Boko-Haram-Fear-and-Funding-Report.md

 Our research timelines were January 2009 to November 2015
 <div class="row">
 <div class='medium-6 large-6 columns'>
-### Social Concerns
+<h3>Social Concerns</h3>
-We identified areas of socio-economic concern to Nigerians , and then identified and analysed 1,060,647,786 relevant social media posts coming out of Nigeria between January 2009 and November 2015.
+<p>We identified areas of socio-economic concern to Nigerians , and then identified and analysed 1,060,647,786 relevant social media posts coming out of Nigeria between January 2009 and November 2015.
-We found that the breakdown of concerns expressed on social media over this time frame was as follows:
+We found that the breakdown of concerns expressed on social media over this time frame was as follows:</p>
 </div>
 <div id="socialconcern" style="min-width: 310px; height: 400px; margin: 0 auto"></div>
 </div>
 <div class="row">
 <div class='medium-6 large-6 columns'>
-### The Rise of Fear
+<h3>The Rise of Fear</h3>
-In looking at ‘Threat’ more closely, we found dramatic change over time.
-Threat here refers to threat to life or property – largely as a result of (but not limited to) Boko Haram activity.
+<p>In looking at ‘Threat’ more closely, we found dramatic change over time.
+Threat here refers to threat to life or property – largely as a result of (but not limited to) Boko Haram activity.</p>

-In the years preceding Bok Haram’s increased level of activity (July 2010 to December 2013), we found Threat levels to be low to the point of insignificance.
-Throughout the period below, Threat comprised less than 1% of the total conversation on social media in Nigeria:
+<p>In the years preceding Bok Haram’s increased level of activity (July 2010 to December 2013), we found Threat levels to be low to the point of insignificance.
+Throughout the period below, Threat comprised less than 1% of the total conversation on social media in Nigeria:</p>
 </div><div class='medium-6 large-6 columns'>
-Once Boko Haram became more active, this level increased dramatically.
+<p>Once Boko Haram became more active, this level increased dramatically.
 The graph below shows how Threat, between  January 2014 and October 2015, grew to comprise fully 22% of the total Nigerian social media conversation on topics of socio-economic/ social interest.
 This is by far the greatest single contributor to the national conversation around socio economic issues in this timeframe.
-Of interest too, is how education as a concern grew from 8 to 13% of the conversation over this time frame.
+Of interest too, is how education as a concern grew from 8 to 13% of the conversation over this time frame.</p>

-Social Cohesion Research employs a mixture of technological excellence and years of research experience to deliver some of the most innovative and informative research available.
+<p>Social Cohesion Research employs a mixture of technological excellence and years of research experience to deliver some of the most innovative and informative research available.</p>
 </div>
 </div>